live-buildings/data-model/datamodels.md

 -  `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.
    -  Attribute type: **Property**.
    -  Optional
+-  `additionalProperty`: A property-value pair representing an additional characteristic of the entity, e.g. a product feature or another characteristic for which there is no matching property.
+   -  Attribute type: **Property**.
+   -  Optional

 # PostalAddress

 The mailing address of the item
 -  `addressCountry`: Property.
 The country.
 For example, Spain.
 Model:'https://schema.org/addressCountry'.
-In french 'Pays'
+In french: 'Pays'
    -  Attribute type: **Property**.
    -  Optional
 -  `addressRegion`: Property.
-The region in which the locality is, and which is in the country.
+The region in which the department is, and which is in the country.
 Model:'https://schema.org/addressRegion'.
-In french 'Region'
+In french: 'Region'
    -  Attribute type: **Property**.
    -  Optional
 -  `addressDepartment`: Property.
 The department in which the locality is, and which is in the region.
-In french 'Departement'
+In french: 'Departement'
    -  Attribute type: **Property**.
    -  Optional
 -  `addressLocality`: Property.
 The locality in which the street address is, and which is in the region.
 Model:'https://schema.org/addressLocality'.
-In french 'Commune'
+In french: 'Commune'
    -  Attribute type: **Property**.
    -  Optional
 -  `postOfficeBoxNumber`: Property.
 The post office box number for PO box addresses.
 For example, 03578.
 Model:'https://schema.org/postOfficeBoxNumber'
    -  Attribute type: **Property**.
    -  Optional
 -  `postalCode`: Property.
 The postal code.
 For example, 24004.
 Model:'https://schema.org/https://schema.org/postalCode'.
-In french 'Code Postal'
+In french: 'Code Postal'
    -  Attribute type: **Property**.
    -  Optional
 -  `streetAddress`: Property.
 The street address.
 Model:'https://schema.org/streetAddress'.
 In french: 'Numero et rue'
+   -  Attribute type: **Property**.
+   -  Optional

+# ContainedIn

+The basic containment relation between a place and one that contains it.
+-  `country`: Relationship.
+The country the item is contained in.
+For example: "urn:AdministrativeArea:Country:FR".
+Model:'https://schema.org/country'.
+   -  Attribute type: **Property**.
+   -  Optional
+-  `countrySubdivision`: Relationship.
+One or several (an array of) administrative subdivision of a Country the item is contained in.
+E.g: "urn:AdministrativeArea:CountrySubdivision:FR:FranceEntiere"
+   -  Attribute type: **Property**.
+   -  Optional
+-  `region`: Relationship.
+The region the item is contained in.
+Typically, a region contains a department, and is contained in a country and/or some countrySubdivision(s).
+Model:'https://schema.org/addressRegion'.
+   -  Attribute type: **Property**.
+   -  Optional
+-  `department`: Relationship.
+The department the item is contained in.
+Typically, a department contains a locality and is contained in a region.
+   -  Attribute type: **Property**.
+   -  Optional
+-  `locality`: Relationship.
+The locality the item is contained in.
+Typically, a locality contains streets and sites, and is contained in a department.
+In french: 'Commune'
+   -  Attribute type: **Property**.
+   -  Optional
+-  `site`: Relationship.
+The bot:Site(s) the item is contained in
+   -  Attribute type: **Property**.
+   -  Optional
+-  `building`: Relationship.
+The Building the item is contained in
+   -  Attribute type: **Property**.
+   -  Optional
+-  `storey`: Relationship.
+The Storey or Floor the item is contained in
+   -  Attribute type: **Property**.
+   -  Optional
+-  `territorialRealEstateDivision`: Relationship.
+The territotial real-estate division or department the item is contained in.
+This is typically a company internal administrative area.
+E.g: "urn:AdministrativeArea:orange:dit:IDF"
    -  Attribute type: **Property**.
    -  Optional